 Some medical facilities that perform or have performed IVC filter procedures in Las Vegas include:

-In small part.
+Some.
 Bard implemented a Class 2 Device Recall for the Denali filter in 2015.
 These devices did not have critical label information regarding patients with serious sepsis and nickel-titanium alloy sensitivity.
 A Cordis filter was recalled in 2013 to correct a labelling error.
 And the Greenfield Vena Cava Filter was temporarily recalled in 2005.

 In 2010, the FDA issued a warning about how long-term risks of IVC filters include “lower limb deep vein thrombosis [DVT], filter fracture, filter migration, filter embolization, and IVC perforation.”
 Then the FDA filed another warning in 2014.
-Therefore, the FDA recommended that doctors remove IVC filters right after pulmonary embolism ceases to be a risk, typically 29 to 54 days after implantation.7
+Therefore, the FDA recommended that doctors remove the devices right after pulmonary embolism ceases to be a risk, typically 29 to 54 days after implantation.7

 - Johns Hopkins - IVC filter information